What’s the difference between freehold and leasehold properties?

 Most commonly, though, a freehold is much more likely to be a house, most of which in the UK are sold as freehold.

-What are the pros and cons of leasehold?
+What are the pros and cons of a leasehold?

-Upkeep and repairs usually aren’t your direct responsibility: With you and other leaseholders contributing to upkeep through a 'leasehold management fee', you’ll share the expense of pricey repairs (such as roof repairs and keeping communal areas looking presentable
+Upkeep and repairs aren’t usually your direct responsibility: With you and other leaseholders contributing to upkeep through a service charge, you’ll share the expense of pricey repairs (such as roof repairs and keeping communal areas looking presentable).

-Freeholder sorts the buildings insurance: You’ll typically still pay for this (usually via your service charge), but it’s not your responsibility to deal with the insurer or source quotes
+Freeholders sort the buildings insurance: You’ll typically still pay for buildings insurance (usually via your service charge), but it’s not your responsibility to deal with the insurer or source quotes.

-You can usually pick up a leasehold property cheaper: It’s not uncommon for leasehold flats to be as much as 25% cheaper than freehold flats (depending on location)
+Leasehold properties are usually cheaper: It’s not uncommon for leasehold flats to be as much as 25% cheaper than freehold flats (depending on the location).

-Possibility of extending lease by buying freehold: Flat owners can often pool their funds to buy the freehold of their block, and then extend their leases to 999 years
+There’s a possibility of extending your lease by buying freehold: Flat owners can pool their funds to buy the freehold of their flat, and then extend their leases to 999 years.

-You pay service charges and ground rent: This can take a bite out of your monthly budget.
-And can increase substantially over time too
+You pay service charges and ground rent: This can take a bite out of your monthly budget and can increase substantially over time.

-Short leases can be a financial risk: Not least because they can make it harder to sell a property, and extending the lease can be expensive
+Short leases can be a financial risk: Short leases make it harder to sell a property, and extending the lease can be expensive.

-Refurb and extensions require permission: The freeholder will have to give you written permission and there’s no guarantee they’ll approve your plans
+Refurbishments and extensions require permission: The freeholder will have to give you written permission and there’s no guarantee they’ll approve your plans.

 What are the pros and cons of freehold?

-No service charge to pay: With no set, recurring charges for which you're liable, you’ve got more money in your pocket.
-And you’re spared the expense of ground rent too
+No service charge or ground rent to pay: With no set, recurring charges for which you’re liable you’ve got more money in your pocket.

-Easier to sell than freehold: Freehold properties tend to attract a premium price - with the caveat that you’ll likely have paid more for the property to begin with
+Properties are easier to sell: Freehold properties tend to attract a premium price – with the caveat that you’ll likely have paid more for the property to begin with.

-You’re more in charge: You’re much freer to make changes to your property with freehold and you’re in control of how much to spend on maintaining it and which suppliers to use
+You’re in charge: You’re much freer to make changes to your property, and you’re in control of how much to spend on maintaining it and which suppliers to use.

-Upkeep expenses fall on you alone: With freehold you’re solely responsible for paying for maintenance of the building and grounds.
-That be can expensive if major repairs are required, which is why it's a good idea to get a decent survey done when viewing the home
+Upkeep expenses fall on you alone: With a freehold, you’re solely responsible for paying for maintenance of the building and grounds, which can be expensive if major repairs are required.

-Buildings insurance is your responsibility: Unlike leasehold, you’ll have to sort buildings cover and deal with insurers
+Buildings insurance is your responsibility: Unlike leasehold properties, you’ll have to sort buildings cover and deal with insurers.

-You may have to find more money initially: Freeholds typically attract a premium price, so can put an additional financial burden on you.
-Especially if you’re a cash-strapped first-time buyer
+You may have to find more money initially: Freeholds typically attract a premium price, so can put an additional financial burden on you, especially if you’re a first-time buyer.

 Is a 999-year lease the same as a freehold?